Pascal-So/map-image-tools/mercator.md

 As anyone who has a slight interest in cartography can tell you, [Greenland is not as big as Africa](http://thetruesize.com/), even though the Mercator would lead you to thinking it is.

-The amount to which the Mercator projection distorts relative size has lead cartography nerds to dismiss people who still use it as "[not really in to maps](https://www.xkcd.com/977/)", furthermore, it overrepresents the size of Europe in relation to Africa, which turned in to a kind of symbol of colonialism.
+The amount to which the Mercator projection distorts relative size has lead cartography nerds to dismiss people who still use it as "[not really in to maps](https://www.xkcd.com/977/)", furthermore, it over-represents the size of Europe in relation to Africa, which turned in to a kind of symbol of colonialism.

-But these opinions often ignore that some of the most popular services on the internet, sites like Google Maps, use a slightly modified version of the projection, Web Mercator, to display their maps (I won't go in to the distinction between Web Mercator and Mercator, for our purposes they can be considered to be identical, hence I'll just be using the term "Mercator" from now on).
+But these opinions often ignore that some of the most popular services on the Internet, sites like Google Maps, use a slightly modified version of the projection, Web Mercator, to display their maps (I won't go in to the distinction between Web Mercator and Mercator, for our purposes they can be considered to be identical, hence I'll just be using the term "Mercator" from now on).

 Now obviously, Google didn't just use the Mercator projection because they "don't really care about maps", after all, they run a massive product that is all about maps.
 There must be a reason why Google and other companies like Bing or Yandex choose to use the Mercator projection with all its flaws.

 To understand that, we must first consider one of the fundamental problems of cartography: All map projections are a trade-off between different inaccuracies.
 The Mercator projection doesn't have all of its flaws just because the cartographers at the time didn't know any better, or because they explicitly wanted to diminish the visual importance of Africa on the map.
 The Mercator projection is defined the way it is, because while it contains some flaws, it also holds significant advantages over other projections.

 At the time, around the sixteenth, seventeenth century, one of the main reasons why people needed maps was for navigation on the seas.
-The Mercator projection is great for this purpose, because rhumbs (lines of constant bearing) are straight lines in this projection, or in other words: Say you wanted to sail from Cape Town to New York.
-You take out your Mercator map, draw a straight line between the two, measure the angle, and then just sail away and make sure your compas stays at that angle.
-This won't neccessarily give you the shortest path, but it's a very simple path as you don't have to do any trigonometry calculations.
+The Mercator projection is great for this purpose, because [rhumbs](https://en.wikipedia.org/wiki/Rhumb_line) (lines of constant bearing) are straight lines in this projection, or in other words: Say you wanted to sail from Cape Town to New York.
+You take out your Mercator map, draw a straight line between the two, measure the angle, and then just sail away and make sure your compass stays at that angle.
+This won't necessarily give you the shortest path, but it's a very simple path as you don't have to do any trigonometry calculations.

 "Sure, that's great for navigation," you say, "but how is this useful for Google Maps?"

 Well, let's consider the challenges a digital mapping service faces, that do not arise for paper maps.
 The main difference between a digital map and a paper map is, that you can't zoom in to the latter one.
 Cartographers typically use different projections for world maps and maps of just one country.
 For example, the current map of the Netherlands uses a [stereographic projection](https://en.wikipedia.org/wiki/Stereographic_projection), which is nice for a small area, but not so much when looking at the entire planet.
 Unfortunately, Google can't just switch the projection when the user zooms beyond a certain level or moves to a different place, which brings us to one of the main requirements for a projection for digital maps:

-> Google needs a map projection that works reasonably well at all scales and all across the globe (well, most of it at least).
+> Google needs a map projection that works reasonably well at all scales, all across the globe (well, most of it at least).

 While defining the subjective criterion of "works well" is a bit more difficult, we have some intuition about how a map is supposed to work.
 For navigating locally, in an area over which the curvature of the earth is negligible, it's useful if the projection doesn't distort angles, stretch the map in one direction, or bend straight lines.
 Essentially: if I go forwards 100 metres, turn 90 degrees to the right, and walk another 100 metres, the trace I leave in the snow corresponds to the shape I would draw on the map.
 Nothing fancy here.
 Furthermore, it would be nice if north was always up.